EricNiyo73/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 Write a function that prints the chessboard.

-file 8.Write a function that prints the sum of the two diagonals of a square matrix of integers.
+file 8.Write a function that prints the sum of the two diagonals of a square matrix of integers

+file 3.
+Write a function that gets the length of a prefix substring.
+.